-- PI 307 Philosophy of Science -The Life Sciences 5 credits Consideration of the basic problems concerning the meaning, origin, evolution and structure of organic life.
+Intensive analysis of the positivist turn in philosophy from the viewpoint of Comte's "System of of Positive Polity" and Mill's "A System of Logic" and "Principles of Political Economy."

+Prerequisite: PI 220.

+- Pl 325 Philosophy of Art 5 credits

+Philosophical reflection on the nature of art

+and its reality; beauty as a transcendental property of being and its relationship to art and the

+artist.
 Prerequisite: Pl 220.

-PI 320 19th Century Positivism -Comte and Mill 5 credits Intensive analysis of the positivist turn in philosophy from the viewpoint of Comte's "System of of Positive Polity" and Mill's "A System of Logic" and "Principles of Political Economy."
+- Pl 330 Philosophy of Education 5 credits

+Study of the nature of education, its significance

+for man and for society with emphasis on the

+several philosophies of education that have

+been influential in the American schools.
 Prerequisite: Pl 220.

-Philosophy of Art PI 325 5 credits Philosophical reflection on the nature of art and its reality; beauty as a transcendental property of being and its relationship to art and the artist.
+- Pl 335 The Philosophy of History 5 credits

+Consideration of the aim and scope of history, the meaning of the historical event, the nature of historical explanation and the criterion for historical truth from the points of view of leading representatives of both the speculative and analytical schools.
 Prerequisite: Pl 220.

-PI 330 Philosophy of Education 5 credits Study of the nature of education, its significance for man and for society with emphasis on the several philosophies of education that have been influential in the American schools.
-Pre- - 57 philosophy - PI 335 The Philosophy of History 5 credits Consideration of the aim and scope of history, the meaning of the historical event, the nature of historical explanation and the criterion for historical truth from the points of view of leading representatives of both the speculative and analytical schools.
+- Pl 340 Plato 5 credits

+Selected readings from Plato's "Dialogues."
+Prerequisite: Pl 220.

+- PI 350 Aristotle 5 credits

+Selected readings from the writings of Aristotle.

 Prerequisite: PI 220.

-requisite: Pl 220.

-- PI 340 Plato 5 credits Selected readings from Plato's "Dialogues."
-Prerequisite: PI 220. - PI 350 Aristotle 5 credits Selected readings from the writings of Aristotle.
-Prerequisite: PI 220. - Pl 385 Epicureans, Stoics and Skeptics 5 credits Survey of post-Aristotelian and pre-Plotinian philosophy, with stress on the writings of the Epicureans, Stoics and Skeptics.
-Prerequisite: Pl 220. - PI 390 Plotinus 5 credits Selected readings from Plotinus' "Enneads."
-Prerequisite: PI 220. - PI 400 St. Augustine 5 credits Readings from the important writings of St. Augustine, such as "The Confessions," "City of God."
-Prerequisite: PI 220. - PI 410 Early Medieval Philosophy 5 credits Philosophy of the early medieval period from Augustine to Aquinas, including Scotus Erigena, the Arab and Jewish philosophers, Abelard, John of Salisbury, Roger Bacon, Anselm, Albert the Great and Bonaventure.
-Prerequisite: PI 220. - PI 420 St. Thomas Aquinas 5 credits Selected readings from the writings of St. Thomas Aquinas.
+- PI 385 Epicureans, Stoics and Skeptics 5 credits

+Survey of post-Aristotelian and pre-Plotinian philosophy, with stress on the writings of the Epicureans, Stoics and Skeptics.
 Prerequisite: PI 220.

+- PI 390 Plotinus 5 credits

+Selected readings from Plotinus' "Enneads."

+Prerequisite: PI 220.

+- PI 400 St. Augustine 5 credits

+Readings from the important writings of St.

+Augustine, such as "The Confessions," "City of God."
+Prerequisite: PI 220.

+- Pl 410 Early Medieval Philosophy 5 credits

+Philosophy of the early medieval period from

+Augustine to Aquinas, including Scotus Erigena,

+the Arab and Jewish philosophers, Abelard,

+John of Salisbury, Roger Bacon, Anselm, Albert

+the Great and Bonaventure.
+Prerequisite: Pl 220.

+- PI 420 St. Thomas Aquinas 5 credits

+Selected readings from the writings of St. Thomas

+Aquinas.
+Prerequisite: Pt 220.